dogweather/forkful/content/en/java/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?

-Converting a string to lower case means transforming all the letters in a string to their lower-case form.
-Programmers do this to standardize data, simplify comparisons, and for aesthetic display purposes.

 ## How to:
 The `String` class in Java has a nifty `toLowerCase()` method that does the hard work for you.
 Check out this simple usage:

 ```java